mxstbr/mxstbr.github.io/_posts/2016-12-14-linting-styles-in-js-with-stylelint.md

 One of the most common use cases would be linting CSS inside HTML (in `<style>` tags) or Markdown. (in code blocks) There are processors [for](https://github.com/mapbox/stylelint-processor-markdown) [that](https://github.com/ccbikai/stylelint-processor-html/blob/master/index.js), which basically take the HTML/Markdown file you pass to `stylelint`, parse it, take the CSS code from the `<style>` tags or fenced code blocks, and pass it to `stylelint`.

-That sounds exactly like what I need!
+That sounds exactly like what we need!
 How do I write one?!

 ### Writing a processor